SharePoint/sp-dev-docs/docs/spfx/viva/get-started/migrate-to-spfx-1-18.md

   }
 ```

-1. Remove the `cardButtons` and `data` properties from your card view class.
+* Remove the `cardButtons` and `data` properties from your card view class.

 ## Examples

-Below are the examples of `cardViewParameters` getters for the default scaffolded Basic, Primary Text, and Image Card Views.
+Here are examples of `cardViewParameters` getters for the default scaffolded Basic, Primary Text, and Image Card Views.

 ### Basic Card View

 `cardButtons` and `data` properties for the scaffolded Basic Card View look like this:

 ```ts